rxtender/user-manual/docs/get_started.md

 Each time a client connects to the server, a new CounterServerProtocol object is created and its "connection_made" method is called.
-The first thing to do is importing the defnitions we will need:
+The first thing to do is importing the definitions we will need:

 ```diff
 import asyncio